Why B.C. is such a great place to drive an electric vehicle

 Electrical utilities across the world find themselves at the centre of this climate action, leaning more and more on clean energy to reduce fossil fuel use and the pace of climate change.
 And most look with considerable envy at B.C.'s investment in clean, renewable electricity generated by the power of falling water.

 In B.C., electricity generation accounts for less than 1% of the province's greenhouse gas emissions.
 How does that compare?
-In the United States – which still leans heavily on coal and other fossil fuels to produce power – emissions from electricity generation produce a 28% of total GHG emissions.
-And in Australia, that number is 37%.
+In the United States – which still leans heavily on coal and other fossil fuels to produce power – emissions from electricity generation produce 31% of total GHG emissions.
+And in Australia, that number is approximately 34%.

 Clean electricity is the pathway to achieving our share of Canada's targets to support the Paris Agreement, which sets out to limit the global temperature increase this century to well below 2 degrees Celsius above pre-industrial levels.